 When she was finding herself caught in her habit she was becoming better and better with not trying

 to change her feelings or make herself different so that she would be “OK”.

 She was feeling better about the

-whole process and also began to get
+whole process and also began to

-to get some film and television work
+get some film and television work